The age of Ozempic (shaming)

 The big O is here!

-In December, the Danish giant (Novo Nordisk) set up shop on our shores to hawk its wares—a defensive move in anticipation of the tsunami of generic drugs that will soon flood the market when its patent runs out in March.
-Drug sales worth $251 billion are expected to fall off the ‘patent cliff’.
-Pharma giants like Cipla, Dr Reddy's, Biocon, Zydus, etc. already have their versions lined up, ready to take not just India but the entire global market.
-Weight loss drugs will soon be ubiquitous and—most importantly—cheap!
+In December 2025, the Danish giant (Novo Nordisk) set up shop on our shores to hawk its GLP-1 weight-loss.
+It was a defensive move in anticipation of the expiry of its patent in March 2026–when a tsunami of generic drugs were guaranteed to flood the market.
+Pharma giants like Cipla, Dr Reddy's, Biocon, Zydus, etc. already had their versions lined up, ready to take not just India but the entire global market.
+Within a month of the patent running out, the market for generic versions of semaglutide, the GLP-1 drug jumped by 75%.
+Total sales skyrocketed from 25,000 units in February to 170,000 units in April.

 Fat shaming is dead…